-Q: Is there a regulatory difference between the terms "face mask" and "face cover?"
+Q: Is there a reason you are saying face mask and face cover?

-A: There is no regulatory difference between face masks and face covers.
+A: There is no difference between face masks and face covers.
 We use the two terms to distinguish medical products subject to additional regulation (face mask) from non-medical products exempt from medical regulations (face cover).